fiveoceans-dev/pokernft/README.md

 ### Documentation

 Design notes and module interaction details live in the [docs](./docs) directory.
-See [module-interaction.md](./docs/module-interaction.md) for the server-authoritative event flow.
+See [module-interaction.md](./docs/module-interaction.md) for the server-authoritative event flow and [networking-contract.md](./docs/networking-contract.md) for the client/server messaging contract.

 ### Deployment